Guardfolio vs Morningstar: which is better for portfolio monitoring?

 Migration path

 There is no migration needed — Morningstar and Guardfolio serve different purposes.
-If you want to add live risk monitoring to your workflow:
+If you want to add automated risk monitoring to your workflow:

 • Step 1: Run a free risk snapshot on your current portfolio (no signup required)